Barry Bailey: Career

 His early work included being a session guitarist, playing on records by Liberace, Frankie Miller and Joe South.
 In 1970, Bailey played lead on gospel singer Mylon LeFevre "Mylon, We Believe".

-In the late 60s Bailey was a guitarist for The Candymen, a pop group that served as the backing band for Roy Orbison at one point and also included J.R.
+In the late 1960s Bailey was a guitarist for The Candymen, a pop group that served as the backing band for Roy Orbison at one point and also included J.R.
 Cobb, Rodney Justo, Robert Nix and Dean Daughtry.
 In 1970, Bailey joined The Atlanta Rhythm Section, a band that served as the session band for Studio One in Georgia; this band also featured all of his Candymen bandmates.

-Their most successful album, "Champagne Jam", provided their biggest song to date "Imaginary Lover", which due to a playback incident on the radio in which the version of the song from the 33rpm album was played in 45rpm leading to the sped up vocals sounding eerily similar to Stevie Nicks, caused a high demand for it to be released as a single, eventually going to #7 on the Hot 100.
+Their most successful album, "Champagne Jam", provided their biggest song to date, "Imaginary Lover", which due to a playback incident on the radio in which the version of the song from the 33 rpm album was played in 45 rpm, leading to the sped-up vocals sounding eerily similar to Stevie Nicks, and this caused a high demand for it to be released as a single, eventually going to #7 on the Hot 100.